FarokhiHouman/CodeMosaic/README.md

 ## Usage
 1. Launch the app and navigate tabs via the ribbon-style menu.
-2. **Combine/Split/List/Count**: Browse folders/files, select extensions (multi-check), configure modes/options, and execute – results logged and previewed in DataGrid or JSON export.
+2. **Combine/Split/List/Count/About**: Browse folders/files, select extensions (multi-check), configure modes/options, and execute – results logged and previewed in DataGrid or JSON export; view About for project details.
 3. **Fallbacks**: Output defaults to source if unspecified; directories auto-created.
 4. **Logging**: View traces in `MyDocuments/CodeMosaic/Log/[timestamp].log` for debugging (e.g., "Found 54 files, exported to JSON" or "Counted 120 lines with 5 classes").